Members

 Liam Leonard

-The Founder and Senior Editor of the Journal of Social Criminology is Dr. Liam Leonard.
+Dr. Liam Leonard has been a Lecturer in Sociology and Criminology, IT Sligo, Senior editor, Journal of Social Criminology, founder and Senior Editor of the Journal of Social Criminology.
 Dr. Leonard is the author of a number of books and publications on Social and Environmental Justice, Criminology and Social Movements.
 In 2009 Emerald Publishing in the UK appointed Dr. Leonard as Series Editor for the Advances in Ecopolitics Book Series.
 This series will publish 3 books to be co-edited by Dr. Leonard and John Barry; the Transition to Sustainable Living; Global Ecopolitics and Green Parties in the Era of Climate Change.
-A Criminology book series with Emerald Publishing, to be edited by Dr. Leonard, is planned for 2010.
 He is guest editor ( with C. Rootes) for the December 2009 special issue of the Environmental Politics Journal.
-Dr. Leonard will co-edit a special ‘Irish’ issue of the Prison Journal with Rosemary Gido in 2010, in addition to co-editing ( with K. Allen) a special issue of the Irish Journal of Sociology on Social Movements and Civil Society.
+Dr. Leonard co-edited a special Irish issue of the Prison Journal with Rosemary Gido in 2010, in addition to co-editing ( with K. Allen) a special issue of the Irish Journal of Sociology on Social Movements and Civil Society.
 Dr. Leonard has published criminology reviews and articles in American Jails and Theoretical Criminology.
-He has co-reviewed of Ferrell, Hayward & Young’s Cultural Criminology is published in Theoretical Criminology (2010) 14: 121-123.
-Recent papers to conferences include: Sociological Association of Ireland Annual Conference 2009, 5th Annual Irish Criminology Conference 2009, 37th Annual Conference of the European Group for the Study of Deviance and Social Control 2009 & the NAIRTL 3rd Annual Conference 2009.

 Bill Lockhart